b0-0sk/b0-0sk/README.md

 ---

-> "Code is not just for machines.
-It's for humans who read it too." – Arnau Bosch
+> "The unexamined life is not worth living." – Arnau Bosch